 Chaminade Hall is available for undergraduate, graduate, and law students that are at least 21 years old.
-This three story, suite-style residence hall offers single and two person rooms that are the same sex by room and suite.
+This four story, suite-style residence hall offers single person rooms.

 Andrew Cremer Hall

 Cremer Hall is available for upperclassmen, undergraduate students and is part of the Outback Area.
 Cremer Hall is a three story residence hall that offers a private room entrance and private bathroom for three people of the same sex in each room.